 Except where specific safeguards are appropriate, client information and documents are potentially shared among Bird & Bird entities in strict compliance with internal control policies and legal requirements and, in particular, client information and documents in electronic form are stored in a document management system to which all Bird & Bird entities may have access.

 If you as a client have queries or concerns about the conduct of a matter or about our invoice, you should raise these in the first instance with the partner responsible for the matter or the client relationship partner.
 If you are dissatisfied with any aspect of our service you may wish to contact someone unconnected with the file.
-The Complaints Officer for Bird & Bird, London is currently Allan Sanderson: to contact him click here.
+The Complaints Officer for Bird & Bird, London is currently Jenny Cassidy: to contact her click here.
 For other offices complaints may be addressed initially to the managing partner at the address specified under Office Locations in their web site.

 It is the role of the Complaints Officer to investigate the conduct of a matter or our invoice and to notify you of the action taken.